Take part in research

 - Clinical trials: A new intervention or treatment (e.g. a potential drug, medical device, behavioural intervention or procedure) is tested in people.

-- In an observational study, researchers observe participants on their current treatment plan and track health outcomes.
+- Observational studies: Researchers observe participants on their current treatment plan and track health outcomes.

 All studies advertised have UK ethical approval and have been assessed for their suitability against Crohn’s & Colitis UK’s 5-year research strategy.
-If you are interested in taking part in any of the studies listed below, we advise you to discuss this with your Healthcare Professional.
+If you are interested in taking part in a clinical trial listed below, we advise you to discuss this with your Healthcare Professional.